 To use split screen, simply swipe up from the bottom of the screen to open the multitasking view showing your recent apps and tap the app icon at the top of one of the apps you want open.
 Then select Split screen and choose the second app you want open.
 You can drag the bar in the middle to resize, then simply drag it all the way to the top or bottom when you’re done to go full screen with one of the apps.

 We definitely recommend turning the always-on display on, so you can see new notifications and other information on your Pixel 3’s screen even when it’s locked.
 However, it does take up a decent chunk of battery to run it, so we wouldn’t recommend leaving it on if you’re trying to conserve battery.
 Go to Settings > Display > Advanced > Lock screen display and make sure the Always on mode is off.
 We also turned on Double-tap to check phone and Lift to check phone, but you might feel one of those options is enough.

 How to quick launch the camera

-You can simply double-tap the power button to quickly launch the camera app at any time, even when your
+You can quickly launch the camera app at any time by double-tapping the power button, even when your